oneapi-src/oneTBB/doc/GSG/intro_gsg.rst

 .. _Intro_gsg:

-|full-name| is a runtime-based parallel programming model for C++ code that uses threads.
+|full_name| is a runtime-based parallel programming model for C++ code that uses threads.
 It consists of a template-based runtime library to help you harness the latent performance of multi-core processors.

 oneTBB enables you to simplify parallel programming by breaking computation into parallel running tasks.
 Within a single process,